Debt Settlement Frequently Asked Questions

 Debtmerica’s Ten Questions to Ask a Debt Settlement Company

-Debtmerica is a fully accredited member of TASC (The Association of Settlement Companies) and has been audited to verify that we are fully compliant with all of its best practice standards.
+Debtmerica is a fully accredited member of AFCC (The American Fair Credit Council) and has been audited to verify that we are fully compliant with all of its best practice standards.
 If you are thinking about working with a debt settlement company to settle your debts, there are some essential questions we feel you should ask before you sign up::

-TASC (The Association of Settlement Companies) is the largest trade association serving the debt settlement industry.
-TASC members voluntarily agree to comply with TASC's strict industry standards.
-Any company you choose should be an accredited member.
-By being accredited, the firm has been audited on-site by an independent third party verification organization, which verifies that the debt settlement firm adheres to the TASC best practices standards needed for accreditation.
-Don't settle for anything less!
+AFCC (The American Fair Credit Council) is the largest trade association serving the debt settlement industry.
+AFCC members voluntarily agree to comply with AFCC’s strict industry standards.
+Any company you choose should be a member.
+Don’t settle for anything less!

 2. How long have you been in the debt settlement business and how much debt have you settled?